September 29th…“AS A LITTLE BOY, ON YOUR FARM IN MINNESOTA, DID YOU EVER HAVE TO “BREAK” ANY OF YOUR HORSES?”

 Those first few weeks, the score of this competition put “Joker” in the bucking winner’s circle.
 Whereas, this flamboyantly flying farm boy had butt bruises like you wouldn’t believe from being launched off the back of that bad boy pony repeatedly, ad infinitum.
 I thought for sure that I could hear that Shetland snicker and smile as he’d see me become airborne from his bony backside.
 Over time, though, I got used to his antics and could hang on for the ride for longer and longer periods of time.

 What got our dad laughing hysterically, one day, was when our girl cousins arrived at our farm for a visit.
 The youngest cousin begged for a chance to ride “Joker”.
 With a sly smile, I saw Dad give her his approval to board this mini-keg of our pulsating pony powerhouse…..all the while knowing what may transpire.
-At that time in her life, that little cousin had the roundest bottom ever seen on a chubby little girl.
+At that time in her life, that little cousin of mine had the roundest bottom ever seen on a chubby little girl.
 She managed to climb onto the pony, but it was as if “Joker” knew that this new rider was “going places”.
 One quick hump jump and a rearing up on his hind legs and our round-rumped girl cousin went rolling off and to the ground like “water off a duck’s back”.
 Collectively, we all howled with laughter as our little, chubby gal cousin picked herself up off of the ground and brushed the grass stains off of her rounded rumpus maximus 😉

 Eventually, even Dad decided that this crusty critter wasn’t worth the hassle, so a deal was made with the local livestock company to make a trade and get rid of that prankster pony and soon a darling Shetland (“Little Lady”) came into the life of this Norwegian Farmer’s Son.